Logo

 If you have experienced human rights abuses or discrimination at the hands of your employer, there are a few things you can do to seek redress.
-The most common way to file a complaint is through the Ministry of Human Resources & Emiratisation, but there are other routes as well.
+The most common way to file a complaint is through the Ministry of Human Resources & Emiratisation, but other routes exist.
 Here are some tips on how to go about filing a complaint:

 1. Make sure you have all the relevant information.